 Park agencies most commonly seek to protect parcels adjacent to park boundaries.
-SMD has often acquired non-adjacent lands, leading to protection and new parks.
-SMD can often work faster than agencies to acquire strategic parcels and then hold them until agencies are ready to manage them.
+Save Mount Diablo has often acquired non-adjacent lands, leading to protection and new parks.
+Save Mount Diablo can often work faster than agencies to acquire strategic parcels and then hold them until agencies are ready to manage them.
 We work closely with the park agencies in the area on natural resource issues and long range planning for the entire Mount Diablo region.

 Save Mount Diablo completes several acquisition projects each year, and works with our agency allies on others.
 Some projects span years.
 Due to the State’s economic situation, state park land acquisitions are currently stalled.
 At the same time, the downturn in the economy has resulted in more properties being on the market at lower prices.
 Save Mount Diablo continues to evaluate and pursue acquisition projects for future addition to Mount Diablo State Park.

-For example, in 1994 SMD’s 333-acre Chaparral Spring acquisition was the first step in the creation of a corridor between Mount Diablo State Park and Black Diamond Mines Regional Preserve.
-By 2005, three neighboring properties had been acquired by East Bay Regional Park District with SMD’s help, leaving just a quarter mile gap between the two parks.
+For example, in 1994 Save Mount Diablo’s 333-acre Chaparral Spring acquisition was the first step in the creation of a corridor between Mount Diablo State Park and Black Diamond Mines Regional Preserve.
+By 2005, three neighboring properties had been acquired by East Bay Regional Park District with Save Mount Diablo’s help, leaving just a quarter mile gap between the two parks.
 In 2008 we transferred the Chaparral Spring property to the EBRPD with the help of a grant from the Coastal Conservancy.

 Save Mount Diablo's properties are closed to the public except by guided tour.
 Please see our Hike Calendar for upcoming dates and opportunities.

-Save Mount Diablo's current acquisitions include our Highland Springs, Lot 25, Marsh Creek-VII, Marsh Creek - VI, Thomas Home Ranch, Marsh Creek-V, Moss Rock, Oak Hill, Dry Creek, Viera- North Peak, Marsh Creek properties (I, II and IV), Irish Canyon, Mangini Ranch, Young Property, Galvin Ranch and Wright Canyon.
+Save Mount Diablo's current acquisitions include our Highland Springs, Lot 25, Marsh Creek 7, Marsh Creek 6, Thomas Home Ranch, Marsh Creek 5, Moss Rock, Oak Hill, Dry Creek, Viera- North Peak, Marsh Creek properties (1, 2 and 4), Irish Canyon, Mangini Ranch, Young Property, Galvin Ranch and Wright Canyon.

 Chaparral Spring – A Key in the Mount Diablo to Black Diamond Mines Corridor